shaShvat07/mst-/README.md

 - Install the dependencies/packages as mentioned above using pip
 - After that, you can simply run the code in jupyter kernel one by one
 - Lastly, after completing the training and inference process, the results are stored in `results` folder

+## Future work

+- The inference results are not consistent with what is expected.
+Since, the model was made specifically for Arad1K datasets which contains 1000 entities.
+Here we have only limited entity with hsi images in png in grayscale format.
+I converted the 31 images into a data cube so we can input this as the HSI image, then compared it using RGB image provided and then trained it using MST++.
+Problem is the limited numbers of entity because of which model cannot learn properly resulting in poor training as clearly visible in training_metric.png